This file portion of www.watertownhistory.org website

 Watertown Remembered

-When the Interurban Railway came to Watertown in 1908, it laid tracks down Second Street to the fairgrounds, site of the Watertown Intercity Fair, charging a nickel for the ride.
+When the Interurban Railway came to Watertown in 1908, it laid tracks down Second Street to the fairgrounds, site of the Watertown Inter-County Fair, charging a nickel for the ride.
 This annual fair was initiated by Mayor Herman Wertheimer in 1905 and the fair site was on the grounds south of the Armory.
 The cars were always crowded.
 On one "Watertown Day" - always the Wednesday of the four-day fair - 11,000 people attended.
 But by 1927 interest had waned and Watertown called it quits with the fair for the last time.

 In that same year the Interurban made an attempt to bolster its failing business by opening a fine new depot on Second Street, adding plush new cars and reducing the time of the Milwaukee run.
 When the new electric train came to town for the first time, it stopped at the city limits to pick up the employees of the Electric Company, who had been taken out there to board the train and make the entry more impressive.